Stephen Crosby

 Stephen Crosby (1808–1869) was an American politician.
-He served as the commissioner of the General Land Office for Texas in the 1850s and 1860s.
+He served as the commissioner of the United States General Land Office for Texas in the 1850s and 1860s.
 He is the namesake of Crosby County, Texas.

 Early life

 Stephen Crosby was born in 1808 in South Carolina.

 Career

 Crosby worked on a steamboat on the Alabama River in the 1830s.
 He moved to Texas in 1840 and joined the Democratic Party.

-In 1851, he was elected as a commissioner of the General Land Office for Texas.
+In 1851, he was elected as a commissioner of the Texas General Land Office.
 He served in this capacity until 1858.
 He ran again as a member of the Know Nothing Party, but he lost the election.
 Nevertheless, he served again as Commissioner as a Democrat until he was dismissed in 1867.

 Personal life

 Crosby married Eliza Green.
 They had a son, Charles Adolphus Crosby.
 They resided in Austin, Texas.

 Death

-Crosby died of laudanum overdose on August 5, 1869 in Austin, Texas.
-Crosby County, Texas was named in his honor.
+Crosby died of a laudanum overdose on August 5, 1869, in Austin, Texas.
+Crosby County, Texas, was named in his honor.